 White Willow Tree Healing Properties

-The salicin can turn into glucose and saligenin using an enzyme called glycosidase.
-After an oxidization process, the latter substance becomes salicylic aldehyde and salicylic acid.
-From salicylic acid, acetylsalicylic acid or aspirin is easily obtained.
+Salicin can turn into glucose and saligenin using an enzyme called glycosidase.
+After oxidizing, the latter substance becomes salicylic aldehyde and salicylic acid.
+Acetylsalicylic acid or aspirin is easily obtained from salicylic acid.

-Because of its salicin content, the white willow tree has febrifuge, analgesic, anti-inflammatory, antirheumatic, mildly antispasmodic, and sedative properties, which makes the tree useful in the following cases:
+Because of its salicin content, the white willow tree has febrifuge, analgesic, anti-inflammatory, antirheumatic, mildly antispasmodic, and soothing properties, which makes the valuable tree in the following cases:

-Various aches – Due to its antispasmodic and soothing properties, it is highly effective in alleviating any aches, especially those of rheumatic origin, and genital pain in women caused by dysmenorrhea (painful menstruation) or uterine spasms.
+Various aches – Due to its antispasmodic and soothing properties, it is highly effective in alleviating aches, especially rheumatic origin, and genital pain in women caused by dysmenorrhea (painful menstruation) or uterine spasms.

-Fever – As a febrifuge, it can be used in all kinds of febrile afflictions.
-It has the advantage of invigorating the digestive system (increases appetite, fights pyrosis and gastric hyperactivity, and stops diarrhea) because of its bark content of tannin.
+Fever—It can be used as a febrifuge in all kinds of febrile afflictions.
+Because of its tannin-rich bark, it has the advantage of invigorating the digestive system (increasing appetite, fighting pyrosis and gastric hyperactivity, and stopping diarrhea).

-Nervous excitation – Due to its sedative properties, especially those of the FLOWERS, it is used for nervousness, anxiety, and insomnia.
-It has been used as an antiaphrodisiac for centuries, following the thought that if it decreases fever, it will also decrease an excessive love appetite.
+Nervous excitation – Due to its soothing properties, especially those of the FLOWERS, it is used for nervousness, anxiety, and insomnia.
+It has been used as an antiaphrodisiac for centuries, following the thought that decreasing fever will also reduce an excessive love appetite.

 Reduces the infection of the skin and the mucosa – Externally applied, the willow tree is used to wash wounds and sores of the skin, and as vaginal irrigations, it can be used to treat leukorrhea.